 If you’re noticing iOS 12.0.1 problems on your iPhone, iPad, or iPod touch you’ll want to take a look at our list of fixes for the most common iOS 12 problems.
 We’ve also released tips to improve iOS 12 performance and some tips to improve iOS 12 battery life.

-Apple’s currently signing off on iOS 12.0 which means you can downgrade your device to the previous version of iOS 12 if you aren’t happy with your move to iOS 12.0.1.
+Apple’s no longer signing off on iOS 12.0 which means you can no longer downgrade your device to the previous version of iOS 12.

 iOS 12.0.1 Jailbreak